src-d/okrs/README.md

 - [ ] Release proof-of-concept of single tool for end-to-end code as data workflows

+### Demo Cluster

+- [ ] Deploy a demo cluster for Code as Data that we can use for demos and 3rd parties

 ## Being a better company to work at

 - [ ] Setup the ML cluster environment